 The Pah Rah Range is located entirely within Washoe County, Nevada.
-It is quite accessible due to its proximity to Reno-Sparks.
-However, most of the major summits still require at least a 30 minute to one-hour drive to reach the start of the hike.
+It is accessible by Nevada terms due to its proximity to Reno-Sparks.
+However, most of the major summits still require at least a 30 minute to one-hour drive to reach the start of the hike from downtown Reno.

 The best time to hike is probably November through April.
 May through October are probably too hot and too dry, and the area is just way prettier during winter and spring months.

-The high, eastern ridge, has three primary summits over 8,000 feet.
+The high, eastern ridge, has three primary named summits over 8,000 feet.

 All of these can be hiked in one day and are reasonable accessible.
 Virginia Peak has a very respectable prominence of 3,658 feet.